Prime Target (TV series): Production

 It was announced in February 2024 that Apple TV+ had greenlit the series, created by Steve Thompson.
 Principal photography took place in Windsor in May 2023, with other filming locations reported to include London.
 Filming took place in Cambridge in August 2023.
 Photography took place in Morocco, Paris, and Kent.

 Release

-Prime Target was released on Apple TV+ on 22 January 2025, with the first two episodes available immediately and followed by one episode on a weekly basis until the eighth and final episode on 5 March.
+Prime Target was released on Apple TV+ on 22 January 2025, with the first two episodes available immediately and followed by one episode on a weekly basis until the eighth episode on 5 March.

 Reception

 The review aggregator website Rotten Tomatoes reported a 46% approval rating with an average rating of 5.2/10, based on 43 critic reviews.
 The website's critics consensus reads, "(Goofy concept + likable ensemble) ÷ sludgy pacing = an attractive but mediocre globetrotting series."
 Metacritic, which uses a weighted average, assigned a score of 56 out of 100 based on 21 critics, indicating "mixed or average" reviews.